-Stocks inch higher as Yellen meets Fed, SEC on Reddit trading madness
+S&P, Nasdaq hit records as job market signals improvement

-U.S. equity markets were modestly higher Thursday morning as Treasury Secretary Janet Yellen was set to meet with regulators on the Reddit trading frenzy and as earnings season rolled on.
+U.S. equity markets were rallied into the record books Thursday as the U.S. labor market showed signs of improving and earnings season rolled on.

 Continue Reading Below